drmikehenry/install-linux/README.md

 - Connecting via ssh to an unconfigured box might enable "bracketed paste" mode, wherein a paste into the terminal requires a manual press of "Enter" to complete the paste operation.

-To disable "bracketed paste" mode, run the following at the prompt:
+  To manually disable "bracketed paste" mode, run the following at the prompt:

       bind 'set enable-bracketed-paste off'